This chapter has been updated locally in December 2019.

 - The Education Act 1996 section 436A;

 - Statutory guidance for local authorities: Children missing education (September 2016);

 - Elective Home Education Guidelines;

 - Unregistered independent schools and out of school settings - non-statutory guidance for local authorities;

 - School to school service: how to transfer information;

 - The Education (Pupil Registration) (England) Regulations 2006, as amended (Education law regarding pupil registration where a child is on a school roll); The Education (Pupil Registration) (England) (Amendment) Regulations 2013; as amended The Education (Pupil Registration) (England) (Amendment) Regulations 2016.

-Additionally, this guidance seeks to ensure that the duty to co-operate to improve the well-being of children under section 10 of the Children Act 2004 is discharged.
+It also seeks to ensure that the duty to co-operate to improve the well-being of children under Section 10 of the Children Act 2004 is discharged.
 All schools will have a Designated Teacher for Looked After and Previously Looked After Children.
 These teachers are ideally placed to assist when identifying those children currently in school who may be at greater risk of going missing from education.